guenchi/json/README.md

 | `true` / `false` | `#t` / `#f` |
 | `null` | `'null` |

-`json->string` writes alists as objects and vectors as arrays (a plain list also serializes as an array). `json-ref` takes a string or symbol key for objects and an integer index for arrays, following a path across nested values.
+`json->string` writes alists as objects and vectors as arrays; a list that is neither empty nor alist-shaped also serializes as an array, while `'()` is written as an empty object. `json-ref` takes a string or symbol key for objects and an integer index for arrays, following a path across nested values.

 ## Layout and use

-The source is `json.sc`; the library it defines is `(igropyr json)`.
-Chez resolves that name to `igropyr/json.sc` on the library path, so put `json.sc` in an `igropyr/` directory that is on your `CHEZSCHEMELIBDIRS`, and include `.sc` in the library extensions.
+The sources are `json.sc` and `json-internal.sc`, defining `(igropyr json)` and `(igropyr json-internal)`.
+Chez resolves those names to `igropyr/json.sc` and `igropyr/json-internal.sc` on the library path, so put BOTH files in an `igropyr/` directory that is on your `CHEZSCHEMELIBDIRS`, and include `.sc` in the library extensions.

+`(igropyr json)` depends on `(igropyr json-internal)`; both depend only on `(chezscheme)`.

+**`(igropyr json-internal)` IS NOT PART OF THIS LIBRARY'S API, and application code must not import it.** It is a separate file for one
+reason: three guards inside the number writer refuse spellings that no formatter output reaches, so their refusals cannot be provoked through `json->string`, and a test unable to call them directly would pass while any of them was deleted.
+Its names and behaviour may change in any release.
 Inside Igropyr, drop it alongside the other `igropyr/*.sc` sources — it is already listed in the build.